mgalardini/pyseer/docs/usage.rst

 .. warning:: pyseer will print the :math:`h^2` estimate to STDERR, but it will only be valid under the assumptions of the model used.
-You may wish to compare estimates from other software, and particular care should be taken with binary phenotypes.
+You may wish to compare estimates from other software.

 Elastic net (enet)
 ^^^^^^^^^^^^^^^^^^